Plumber Salary by State

 Watch out

-Master plumber licensing requirements vary significantly by state — and in some states (like Pennsylvania), licensing is handled at the city or municipality level rather than statewide.
-California is licensed statewide through the CSLB (cslb.ca.gov), but requires 4 years of verifiable journeyman-level experience within the last 10 years.
-Before budgeting time or money toward a master license, verify the specific requirements with your state’s licensing board.
+Master plumber licensing requirements vary significantly by state — and in some states like Pennsylvania, licensing is handled at the city or municipality level rather than statewide.
+California is licensed statewide through the CSLB (cslb.ca.gov) but requires 4 years of verifiable journeyman-level experience within the last 10 years.
+Before budgeting time or money toward a master license, verify the specific requirements with your state licensing board.
 The United Association also maintains a state-by-state licensing guide at ua.org.

 Union vs. non-union plumber wages

-Union membership is the single biggest variable in plumber pay — more impactful than state, in some cases.
+Union membership is the single biggest variable in plumber pay — more impactful than state in some cases.
 Union plumbers (represented primarily by the United Association of Plumbers and Pipefitters, or UA) earn a straight-time wage plus pension contributions, health insurance, and annuity payments.
-When you add those benefit packages to base wages, total compensation for union journeymen often runs $90,000–$130,000 in major metro areas.
+When you add the full benefit package to base wages, total compensation for union journeymen frequently runs $100,000–$145,000 in major metro areas.

 Union Plumber (UA)